 Emerging fascination with Ayahuasca as a powerful medicine has taken on a life of its own in the West, certainly stoked by Michael Pollan’s bestseller How to Change Your Mind, even though his focus is on other psychoactive plant medicines.
 In the Canadian province of Ontario, police recently publicly admitted to using Ayahuasca as medication to relieve their job-related PTSD.
 Even conservative media have reported positively on Ayahuasca’s efficacy in helping war veterans tackle the same malady through the Heroic Hearts program.

-Do I have to go to Peru to experience Ayahuasca?
+Do I Have to Visit Peru to Experience Ayahuasca?

 Peru has indeed become the hub for Ayahuasca retreats and many of our Retreat Guru partners operate in that country and other parts of South America, both in the jungle (especially around Iquitos and Pucallpa) and in the Sacred Valley between Cusco and Machu Picchu.